2018 Summer Study Abroad Blog: England

 The Jacksonville nursing students’ travel experience was a little different from the Gainesville nursing group.
 We arrived three days early to the United Kingdom to spend time in London before meeting the rest of our group in the Heathrow Airport to travel to Coventry.

 Eric, Dr. D and I left from Jacksonville airport June 19 around seven o’clock in the evening, two hours delayed from our original flight due to severe weather.
 We luckily made it into JFK as our connecting flight was just about to start boarding.
-I personally had never travelled on a flight that crossed the ocean, or was longer than 3-4 hours.
-The experience was unlike any previous flight I have had before, from the in-flight meal to the sheer size of the plane that we boarded.
+I personally had never traveled on a flight that crossed the ocean, or was longer than three to four hours.
+The experience was unlike any previous flight I have had before, from the inflight meal to the sheer size of the plane that we boarded.

 June 21, 2018 | Preview